What is Alopecia Areata?

 Along with the medical treatment for alopecia areata, diet and good care of the scalp help in accelerating the recovery.
 Following a few home remedies along with a diet specific for treating alopecia will go a long way in sustaining recovery from this disorder.

-2. Onion Juice: Many people have experienced some sort of hair regrowth after rubbing onion juice to their scalp, though hair regrowth in alopecia has not been proven yet.
+- Onion Juice: Many people have experienced some sort of hair regrowth after rubbing onion juice on their scalp, though hair regrowth in alopecia has not been proven yet.

-4. Diet: Since it is found that alopecia results due to iron deficiency and lack of proteins (hair is made up of a protein called keratin), I prefer to consume a diet rich in protein and iron.
-Include foods, such as jaggery, dates, chana, egg whites, broccoli, fruits like watermelon, and apple, in your diet.
+- Diet: Since it is found that alopecia results from iron deficiency and lack of proteins (hair is made up of a protein called keratin), I prefer to consume a diet rich in protein and iron.
+Include foods, such as jaggery, dates, chana, egg whites, broccoli, and fruits like watermelon, and apple, in your diet.
 Vitamin C acts as a mediator in iron absorption, so include foods such as gooseberry (amla), oranges, guava, kiwis, and berries in your diet.
 This might promote hair regrowth to some extent.

 Related Disease